arangodb/docs/3.10/how-to-interact-with-arangodb.md

 practice however, but the database system itself does not impose it and will operate stable and fast no matter how your data looks like.

-Read more in the [data-model concepts](data-modeling-concepts.html) chapter.
+Read more in the [Data Model & Concepts](data-modeling-concepts.html) chapter.

 For now, you can stick with the default `_system` database and use the web interface to create collections and documents.
 Start by clicking the